You can use your Freedom Pass as soon as you receive it. Please destroy any previous pass you may have.

-If you have a valid Freedom Pass and have been charged a fare on your contactless payment card, please contact TfL Customer Services on 0343 222 1234 (TfL call charges) to apply for a refund.
+If you have a valid Freedom Pass and have been charged a fare on your contactless payment card, please contact TfL Customer Services on 0343 222 1234 (Local call charges) to apply for a refund.
 You will need to advise them of your Freedom Pass number, name and bank account details.

 You should be ready to show your Freedom Pass to station staff or ticket inspectors if requested.
 For more information please read Transport for London's Conditions of Carriage

-Up to four children aged under 11 may travel free with a Freedom Pass holder on all buses, trams, Tube, DLR and between stations on the orange routes on National Rail/London Overground services as per the Freedom Pass map Opens in a new window.
+Up to four children aged under 11 may travel free with a Freedom Pass holder on all buses, trams, Tube, DLR and between stations on the orange routes on National Rail/London Overground services as per the Freedom Pass map.

 Please do not lend your pass to friends or relatives.
 The Freedom Pass is only to be used by the authorised holder.
 For more information, please read the conditions of use below.

 1. The Freedom Pass is issued subject to the operator's Conditions of Carriage.
 Please contact the relevant operator for a copy of their up to date conditions.

 2. The Freedom Pass remains the property of London Councils and is not transferable.
 It may only be used by the holder whose name appears on the front and may not be used by anyone else.

 3. The Freedom Pass must be shown to ticket checking staff.
 It must be produced for inspection on each journey on demand.

 4. The Freedom Pass is not valid if illegible, damaged or altered.
 Ticket checking staff may withdraw any pass which appears to be invalid or is being used incorrectly.